mounick-mallow/AWS-CloudWatch/README.md

 Steps to implement custom metrics

-In IAM console choose roles and select aws-elasticbeanstalk-ec2-role and click Attach policy, search for AWS managed policy named “CloudWatchAgentServerPolicy” and attach with this role.

-Add the file “cloudwatch.config”  in your codebase under “.ebextension” folder.
-So the file structure will be look like (/ .ebextension / cloudwatch.config).
-If you don’t have “.ebextension” folder go ahead and create it, in the root of your application source code.
+Copy the file "EBcustomMetrics.config" and paste it under the ".ebextension" folder.
+If you don't have ".ebextension" folder go ahead and create it in the root of your application code.

-Add the following contents in your folder.
+Deploy the code to your environment.

+The Custom Metrics can be viewed under
+Cloudwatch -> Metrics -> Linux System

+InstanceId section will give you the Memory utilisation metrics (RAM) for each individual instances in your environment.

+AutoScalingGroupName section will give you the Average Memory utilisation metrics (RAM) for your environment.

+Filesystem section will give you the Disk utilisation metrics for each individual instances in your environment.

+AutoScalingGroupName Filesystem section will give you the Average Disk utilisation for your environment.